-The Research Study Volunteer Project (RSVP) is a program matching HIV positive and HIV negative people in Los Angeles County with HIV related research at UCLA.
-We want everyone in Los Angeles who is interested in research trials to be able to find one that fits their needs.
+The UCLA-CDU Center for AIDS Research (CFAR) HIV Research Study Volunteer Project (RSVP) is a National Institutes of Health (NIH) funded program that matches people with and without HIV with HIV-related research at the University of California, Los Angeles (UCLA) and Charles Drew University (CDU).
+We want everyone in Los Angeles who is interested in research studies to be able to find one that fits their needs.

 About Participating